mohanadpro/school-time-table/README.md

 2. How many minutes lasts the session
 3. How many minutes are between sessions
 4. How many sessions in each day
-5. How many sessions for every subject in the week
+5. How many sessions for every subject per week

+# Future plan
+* Take in account the priority so the subjects that has higher priority would be in the first 3 sessions in the day
+* Work on the launch break to be shown as an empty field in the determined time
+* Work on the favorite days for the teachers so Mathematics teacher prefers to work on Monday and Wednesday
+* Work on the not suitable days for the teacher so Mathematics teacher coudln't work on Tuesday

 ## Creating the Heroku app